-“What are you doing?” says my middle child.
+“What are you doing?” said my daughter.

-I felt totally rejected, but since this is my middle child, her outburst didn’t surprise me all that much.
+I felt totally rejected.
+But since this is my middle child, her outburst didn’t surprise me all that much.
 I didn’t cry.
 Or, at least, I didn’t let her see me cry.

 As grown-ups, we (hopefully) don’t worry too much about what our peers think of us.
 But your middle school student will spend a lot of time worrying about this.
 Like all day, every day.
-It’s why he or she will want to shop in certain stores, watch certain television shows, listen to certain music . . . you get the idea.
+It’s why they will want to shop in certain stores, watch certain television shows, listen to certain music . . . you get the idea.

 It’s really, really (really, really) hard not to help your child fix a mistake, but middle school is when you need to start.
 Middle school is pre-season training for high school, and you want your high schooler to be game-day ready (as in, self-sufficient).
 Plus, really the best way to learn a skill is to screw up a bunch of times.

-Actually, make that definitely doesn’t want your advice most of the time.
-He or she just wants to dump.
+Actually, make that definitely doesn’t want your advice.
+Most of the time, they just want to dump.
 Kind of like when you come home from work at the end of the day and talk about a coworker who’s driving you nuts.
 I’m guessing you don’t really want your significant other to tick off the helpful things you could try, right?
 Instead, cultivate the art of the “Mmmm” and “Oh, really?” and “Uh, huh” response.
 I bet your middle schooler will walk away after a few minutes feeling much better and you haven’t had to do much of anything.